Pearl & Dean Ireland: Break-up and sale

-2014 Rebrand
+2014 rebrand

 On 6 March 2014, as part of a €2 million investment, Carlton Screen Advertising rebranded themselves as Wide Eye Media, which uses digital technology instead of 35mm, which will be used in their 643 screens across Ireland.

-In July 2015 the parent of Wide Eye Media purchased London based Pearl and Dean, with Dermot Hanrahan assuming the position of Chairman.
+In July 2015, the parent of Wide Eye Media purchased London based Pearl and Dean, with Dermot Hanrahan assuming the position of Chairman.
 Both companies now control 28% of the cinema market in Ireland and the UK and the only operator active in both Ireland and the UK.

-2022 Rebrand
+2022 rebrand

 In September 2022, Wide Eye Media rebranded to Pearl and Dean Ireland.

 Ident

-The ident for Carlton Screen Advertising was usually the first clip to play in a cinema, and consisted of the trademark Carlton star as a brand being put into flames for a few moments, before being removed and thrusted at the screen.
-Unlike Carlton's TV idents at the time, this was often considered frightening due to its loud, powerful sounds and visuals of flames.
+The ident for Carlton Screen Advertising was the first clip to play in a cinema, and consisted of the trademark Carlton star as a brand being put into flames for a few moments, before being removed and thrusted at the screen.
+While done by Lambie-Nairn, the same firm that commissioned Carlton's TV idents at the time, the Carlton Screen Advertising ident was often considered frightening compared to its TV compatriots due to its loud, powerful sounds and visuals of flames.
 The closing ident at the end of the advertising reel would simply display the Carlton star with its flames fizzling out into smoke.
+The Carlton idents were also rather similar to a former cinema commercial for Levi's Jeans produced by Bartle Bogle Hegarty which used the same branding imagery.

-Wide Eye Media features a journey through an eye before the slogan "See it.
+The ident for Wide Eye Media features a journey through an eye before the slogan "See it.
 Hear it.
 Feel it." would appear.